agerangertest2/ageRanger/README.md

 Requires nodejs and node package manager.

 Download code and open using Visual Studio 2017 community edition.
-Might get an "assemblies incompatibility issue", re-build and it should be good to go.
+Might get an #### "assemblies incompatibility issue" #####, re-build and it should be good to go.

 Step 1.
 Please ensure REST component is up and running by hitting F5 on Visual Studio.

-Setup CORS to limit accessibility to localhost:3000.
+Provide basic security for REST API - CORS, redirection and TLS.
+CORS access is allowed from localhost:3000.

 Step 2.
 Run front end

 Goto wwwroot directory, and run the following command :-

+npm install -> to install all the required dependencies.

 npm start -> to run UI